 Have you or a loved suffered bedsores due to Nursing Home Neglect?

 Look no further.
 The Brod Law Firm has the experience to get you the compensation to which you are entitled.
 Nursing homes are meant to provide proper medical care to individuals who require a high level of care.
 Unfortunately, the development of bedsores continues to be a serious problem for those who live in nursing homes.
 These injuries are primarily caused by inadequate care or outright neglect by nursing home staff.
 If your loved one is suffering from complications caused by preventable bedsore obtained in a nursing home, Top Rated Brod Law Firm has been representing victims of nursing home abuse for over 30 years.
+Don't take our word for it.
+See what our many past clients say about us who know us best, as well as top ratings by respected lawyer ratings and consumer organizations including AVVO.

 What is a Bedsore?